MohamedAbdelghani/MyFirstGoApp/README.md

 ## Starting the Development Server

-Open up Terminal and navigate to the directory where you want the project to live and run these commands.
+Open up Terminal and navigate to the directory where you want the project to live and run the following commands:

 ```
 git clone https://github.com/MohamedAbdelghani/MyFirstGoApp.git